Harlequin Air

 Scheduled flights were wholly sold by Japan Airlines, therefore no ticket carried JH.
 Essentially, Japan Airlines wet leased them.

 History

 The airline was established on 20 January 1997 and started operations on 19 December of that same year as an affiliate of Japan Air System.

-In November 2001, JAS was absorbed by Japan Airlines.
+In November 2001, JAS announced it's merger with Japan Airlines.
 On April 30, 2005, Harlequin Air was integrated into Japan Airlines Domestic.

 Destinations

 Fleet

-During its eight-year existence, Harlequin Air operated only two aircraft (both leased from its parent Japan Air System):
+During its eight-year existence, Harlequin Air operated only two aircraft (both leased from its parent company Japan Air System):